Youth voter turnout in Georgia runoffs shows signs of sustained enthusiasm post-November

 Their work resonates with Gen Z voters because of the quirks and humor unique to the platform, which gives rise to organic messages created by and for teens, said Colton Hess, 25, organizer of a voter-mobilization effort Tok the Vote.
 Those same quirks have also made it difficult for political campaigns to infiltrate the platform, Hess said.

-That’s what made Ossoff’s TikTok debut this month notable, and has generated more buzz about the runoff elections on TikTok.
+That’s what made Ossoff’s TikTok debut this month notable, in turn generating more buzz about the runoff elections on TikTok.
 Multiple videos by Ossoff’s team have gone viral, and several have generated more than a million views each.

 But the platform remains a youth-dominated space.